 Non-Medicaid Evaluation Program assists individuals with developmental disabilities residing in Manhattan with clinical assessments for OPWDD eligibility application process.
 Individuals must have been previously diagnosed with a developmental disability or must provide documentation of a possible condition that need further assessment.
 Our clinicians will provide assessments according to OPWDD eligibility committee requirements and/or according to the individual’s presenting, such as: Psychological Evaluations, Psychosocial Evaluations, Comprehensive Autism Assessments, Adaptive Assessments, among others.

-Family Reimbursement Program Family Reimbursement Program provides funds to individuals for goods and services that are not available through other existing public assistance programs and /or resources.
-Applicants must be OPWDD eligible, have a developmentally/intellectually disability, must reside at home with family, and cannot be currently enrolled in Self Direction.
+Family Reimbursement Program provides funds to individuals for goods and services that are not available through other existing public assistance programs and /or resources.
+Applicants must be OPWDD eligible, have a developmentally/intellectually disability, must reside at home with family, and cannot be currently enrolled in Self-Direction.
 Reimbursements are available for bedroom furniture, clothing, shoes, camps, recreational programs, and more.
 If application meets all criteria of the program and OPWDD, families could be approved up to $500.00.

 Housing Advocacy Program is an initiative which provides advocacy for low-income, underserved communities who are developmentally disabled in all New York City boroughs.
 A member of the household must have OPWDD eligibility to qualify for services.
 Advocates provide supportive services for the following housing concerns: Housing Court Support, Assistance in nonpayment cases, Eviction Prevention, Repairs, DRIE/SCRIE Rent Freeze Applications, Workshops on Tenants’ Rights, NYCHA & NYC Housing Connect Lottery Applications, among others.

-We Are Parents Too provides parenting classes and individual support to parents with developmental disabilities.
+We Are Parents Too (WAPT) is a program offering education, support, and intensive case management to parents with intellectual/developmental disabilities.
 Many are seeking reunification with children taken into foster care.

 Respite services are provided in-home or in a respite apartment, offering care for children or adults with developmental disabilities when their families are temporarily unable to care for them or when family care-takers simply need a break.